bdboogie/DarkCourse/posts/comps.md

 This is a 36 hole nett medal stroke play competition which takes place over a Saturday and Sunday (cannot be over separate weekends for handicapping reasons)

 ### Carter Foursomes / Presidents Foursomes Qualifying
+~ Rules: Foursomes medal strokeplay.
+18 holes , white teeas.
+Team made up of one player Hcp 1-15 and the other Hcp 16+.
-This is a foursomes medal stroke play competition played off the white tees The top X (the president of the year gets to set the number) players will progress to the Presidents Foursomes.
+- The top X players (traditionally 16 pairs, the president of the year gets to set the number), will progress to the Presidents Foursomes.

 ### Presidents Foursomes
+~ Rules: Foursomes matchplay competition.
-The qualifiers will enter a draw to take place in the Presidents Foursomes Match play competition.
-This draw is completed by the President (if requested the Captain can undertake this function).
+- The teams that qualified in the Carter Foursomes enter a draw to take place in the Presidents  This draw is completed by the President (if requested the Captain can undertake this function).

-The comp is played off the tees identified by the president.
+The comp is played off the tees identified by the president, but traditiona has this as the white tees.

 As a matchplay comp the handicap allowance is ½ the distance between the combined handicaps of each side.

 ### Phoenix Trophy (Charities 4BBB)
-This is a 4BBB medal stroke play comp played of the white tees
+This is a 4BBB medal stroke play comp played off the white tees

 ### Jubilee Rosebowl
-This is effectively a 4BBB medal stroke play comp played off white tees.
+This is effectively a modified 4BBB medal stroke play comp played off white tees.
 The fourballs are made up as follows from a drawn 3 ball 1 x Low Handicap Player
 2 x Higher Handicap Players